 This sparkling apple cider cocktail spiked with Jack Daniels Fire whiskey is the ultimate Thanksgiving or Christmas drink.
 The warm cinnamon notes bring fresh apple cider to life and turn this cocktail into our favorite boozy fall drink.
 You can serve it to a crowd or as single-serve cocktails.
-On cold winter days, you might also like this homemade mulled wine.

 How to make apple cider cocktail

 To make this apple cider whiskey cocktail, you'll need Jack Daniel's Fire (a cinnamon-flavored whiskey) and fresh apple cider.
 If possible, get your cider from an apple orchard or co-op near you.
 You can find potential substitutions below.

 This cocktail recipe is very simple and uncomplicated.
 Simply mix the cider and the whiskey, give it a stir and you're done.
 You can serve it with a few slices of apple and a cinnamon stick if you'd like.

 How to rim cocktail glasses like a pro

 All you need to rim cocktail glasses is lemon juice and a little sugar.
 Put the lemon juice and the sugar into two different containers or on saucers.
 Dip the rim of each glass in lemon juice first, then in sugar.

 Expert tip: making circular movements will help to coat the rim of the glass evenly.

 Serve it in a punch bowl